Military Cemetery for North Korean Soldiers

-Military Cemetery for North Korean Soldiers (also known as the Enemy Cemetery) located in Jajang-Ro, Papyeong-myeon (파평면), Paju, South Korea, is a burial ground for North Korean casualties of the Korean War and North Korean agents killed in South Korea since the end of the war.
+Military Cemetery for North Korean Soldiers, formerly the Cemetery for North Korean and Chinese Soldiers, and also known as the Enemy Cemetery, located in Jajang-Ro, Papyeong-myeon (파평면), Paju, South Korea, is a burial ground for North Korean casualties of the Korean War and North Korean agents killed in South Korea since the end of the war.
 The cemetery formerly contained the remains of 541 Chinese People's Volunteer Army soldiers but these were all repatriated between March 2014 and March 2016.

 History

 The cemetery was established in July 1996 as a centralized burial place for the remains of Korean People's Army and People's Volunteer Army soldiers recovered from battlefield exhumations across South Korea and for North Korean agents killed in South Korea since the end of the Korean War.

-North Korea has refused to accept the repatriation of the remains of its personnel on the basis that North Korea claims sovereignty over all of Korea and the soldiers accordingly are already buried on Korean soil.
+Until 2024, North Korea has refused to accept the repatriation of the remains of its personnel on the basis that North Korea has sovereignty over all of Korea and the soldiers accordingly are already buried on Korean soil.
 Also, the acceptance of the bodies of agents would amount to acknowledgment of espionage operations denied by North Korea.
+Since 2024, North Korea has adopted a new policy which considers South Korea a separate "hostile" state, though it is unknown whether North Korea would accept future repatriations, or even demand that the bodies currently in Paju be reburied in North Korea, as a consequence.

 The graves were originally in the form of traditional Korean burial mounds with plain wooden markers facing north towards North Korea (approximately 5 kilometers away).
-The majority of the graves are marked 무명 (Pronunciation: mumyeong= Korean word: meaning = anonymous), while those of North Korean agents are marked with 간첩 (Pronunciation: gancheop = Korean word: meaning= spy) followed by the name if known.
+The majority of the graves are marked 무명 (mumyeong, meaning "anonymous"), while those of North Korean agents are marked with 간첩 (gancheop, meaning "spy") followed by the name if known.
 The cemetery receives few visitors because the South Korean intelligence services monitored the site to detect North Korean sympathizers, though the services say they no longer monitor the site.